 Hawaii is home to some of the most beautiful beaches in the world, and heading out into the clear blue waters offshore only adds to the adventure!

 One of the very best things to do in Hawaii is to eat all the food.
 Oahu offers some of the most iconic dinings in Hawaii and should not be missed.
 If you are planning an epic girls’ trip, then a food tour is a must!

 On the North Shore, Giovanni’s Shrimp Truck is a legendary place to get a plate of rice with butter and garlic slathered shrimp!
 There will be a line – but you will want seconds!

 While you are on in the North Shore, make sure to stop by the Dole Pineapple Plantation and grab Dole Whip ice cream.

-In the Honolulu area, Leonard’s Bakery is popular for their piping hot malasadas!
+In the Honolulu area, Leonard’s Bakery is popular for its piping hot malasadas!

 11. Hiking Diamond Head on Oahu